 While browsing around, I found some very interesting articles.
 I thought I'd share 3 of them with you today.
 1. What Every Architect Should Ask Him/Herself Maria talks about the benefits of Environmental Psychology for architects.
 It can teach architects ways to create environments more suited to the needs, wishes and desires of its occupants. … Continue reading 3 Interesting Points of View on the Experience of Architecture

-Experience workshop at NAi After a long post on architectural theory, here's something a little less heavy - but definitely not less interesting.
+After a long post on architectural theory, here's something a little less heavy - but definitely not less interesting.
 During our graduation in Explorelab at Delft University of Technology we organized a workshop at the Netherlands Architecture Institute (NAi) in Rotterdam.
-The workshop was about the experience of space through the … Continue reading Workshop: How to experience space through the senses?
+The workshop was about the experience of space through the senses - the experience … Continue reading Workshop: How to experience space through the senses?